barumau/pandunia/eng/B03_baze_jumla.md

 Usually the object of the verb tells is it about eating, drinking or both.

 **mi yam kafe e ban.**
-I'm having coffee and bread.
+– I'm having coffee and bread.

 ### van <small>want</small>

 **sual tu van yam?**
-Would you like to eat?
+– Would you like to eat?

 **tu van yam kua?**
-What would you like to eat?
+– What would you like to eat?

 Tip: While English puts the "what" at the beginning of a question, in Pandunia the word order is not affected by the
 **kua**.

 **mi van yam kafe.**
-I want to drink coffee.
+– I want to drink coffee.

 **sual tu van yam cha?**
-Would you like to drink tea?
+– Would you like to drink tea?
 **no. mi no van cha. mi van kafe.**
-No, I don't want tea.
+– No, I don't want tea.
 I want coffee.

 **tu van kua aple?**
-Which apple do you want?
+– Which apple do you want?
 **da rubi.**
-This red one.
+– This red one.

 ### plis <small>request, please</small>

 **mi plis tu yam cha.**
-I ask you to drink tea.
+– I ask you to drink tea.

-**mi plis tu lai haus.**
+**mi plis tu kom haus.**
-I ask you to come home.
+– I ask you to come home.

 **mi plis tu mede mi.**
-I ask you to help me.
+– I ask you to help me.

 Tip: To make direct requests, drop all the pronouns.

 **plis yam cha.**
-Please, have some tea!
+– Please, have some tea!

 **plis yam kafe.**
-Please, have some coffee!
+– Please, have some coffee!

-**plis lai haus.**
+**plis kom haus.**
-Please, come home!
+– Please, come home!

-**plis mede mi.**
+**plis helpe mi.**
-Please, help me.
+– Please, help me.

 ### haida <small>let's</small>

 **haida yam!**
-Let's eat!
+– Let's eat!

 **haida go yam!**
-Let's go eat!
+– Let's go eat!

 **haida go haus.**
-Let's go home.
+– Let's go home.

 ### yau <small>need</small>

 **mi yau helpe.**
-I need help.
+– I need help.

 **mi yau yam.**
-I'm hungry.
+– I'm hungry.

 **sual tu yau yam?**
-Are you hungry?
+– Are you hungry?

 **sual tu yau sui?**
-Are you thirsty?
+– Are you thirsty?

 ## Part 3.
 Communication